ProCloud AG, Sägestrasse 50, 5600 Lenzburg

 3.3 ProCloud provides the services professionally and carefully according to the current state of the art.
 The services are generally open to the participant for use 24 hours a day, 7 days a week.

 3.4 ProCloud undertakes, within the normal working hours of the ProCloud office, to take or implement measures to remedy faults and malfunctions of the services.
-The normal working hours are the weekdays Monday to Thursday, 8:00 a.m. – 5.00 p.m. and Friday 8:00 a.m. – 4:00 pm, with the exception of the Swiss federal holidays and the cantonal holidays at the headquarters of ProCloud as well as the period from December 24 to January 2.
-Outside office hours, the service level agreement chosen by the Customer applies.
+The normal working hours are weekdays Monday to Friday, 08.00 – 17.00, with the exception of federal holidays and cantonal holidays at ProCloud’s registered office.
+Outside office hours, the Service Level Agreement chosen by the customer applies..

 3.5 ProCloud assists the Customer in establishing a stable state to use the services at the applicable hourly rate.